PV Commissioning Checklist: Safety, Documents, Startup, Monitoring, and Handoff

 Site and Safety Preparation

 Before the first test is run, site and safety preparation is paramount.
-Pre-commissioning activities include verifying that all permits, interconnection agreements, and approvals are in place.
+Pre-commissioning activities include verifying that all permits, interconnection agreements, and authorizations are in place.
 Crews conduct a site walk-through to confirm installation completeness, cable management quality, and adherence to design plans.
 Safety protocols require functional Lockout-Tagout (LOTO) systems, operational fire extinguishers, and proper use of personal protective equipment (PPE).

 In utility-scale environments, weather monitoring stations may be examined for accuracy, while rooftop deployments emphasize secure array mounting and sealed penetrations to prevent water ingress.
 These steps minimize hazards for commissioning teams and ensure secure access to all photovoltaic installation components.

-Equipment Verification
+Equipment Confirmation

 Commissioning engineers systematically inspect and verify all plant equipment against the original engineering drawings and manufacturer specifications.
 According to Solar Best Practices, this checklist covers inverter configuration, labeling, and serial number logging, the DC combiner box location and wiring, AC disconnect switch functionality, grounding system continuity, and SCADA system integration readiness.